AdobeDocs/campaign-classic.en/help/production/using/rdbms-specific-recommendations.md

 ---
 # RDBMS Specific recommendations{#rdbms-specific-recommendations}

-To help you set up maintenance plans, this section lists some recommendations/best practices adapted to the various RDBMS engines that Adobe Campaign supports.
+To help you set up maintenance plans, this section lists some recommendations and best practices adapted to the various RDBMS engines that Adobe Campaign supports.
 However, these are only recommendations.
 It is up to you to adapt them to your needs, in keeping with your internal procedure and constraints.
-Your database administrator has the responsability of building and executing these plans.
+Your database administrator has the responsibility to build and execute these plans.

 ## PostgreSQL {#postgresql}